1v17/CS7180_final_project/dev_log/evaluation_implementation_plan.md

 1. Create `evaluation_config.py`
 2. Implement `EvaluationConfig` dataclass with settings that match your ChatBot
 3. Add `MetricsCalculator` with F1 and BLEU-1 methods
-4. Add `LocalLLMJudge` class that uses your ChatBot for evaluation
+4. Add `LLMJudge` class that uses GPT-4o-mini for evaluation
 5. Configure for your existing model path and settings

 **Key Methods for ChatBot Integration**: